 Why Do Dogs Go Crazy After a Bath?

 I’ve yet to find a dog owner that hasn’t experienced their dog frantically running and rolling around right after bath time.
 What is it about those moments after a bath that make our dogs go crazy?
-Why do dogs get the zoomies after a bath?
+Why do dogs go crazy and get the zoomies after a bath?

 Why Do Dogs Go Crazy After a Bath?

 You know what I’m taking about; we’ve all witnessed that canine post bath craziness first hand.
 It’s that excitement our dogs get when they’re finally free of the bath.
 They seem to undergo some temporary insanity when they’re let loose.
 It’s usually pretty endearing; it always puts a smile on my face to see my dog experience such boundless joy.

 There she goes.
 Running around the house; rubbing against everything she can find.
 Did I mention running around the house like a complete maniac?
 Some call it the zoomies, some call it the rips, and some professionals that are much smarter than I am call it by the scientific term FRAPS (frantic random activity periods).